next up previous [pdf]

 Nearest-neighbor normal moveout (NMO)

 Typically, many receivers record each shot.
 Each seismogram can be transformed by NMO and the results all added.
-This is called ``stacking'' or ``NMO stacking.''
-The adjoint to this operation is to begin from a model which ideally is the zero-offset trace and spray this model to all offsets.
-From a matrix viewpoint, stacking is like a row vector of normal moveout operators and modeling is like a column.
+The whole process is called ``NMO stacking.''
+The adjoint to this operation is to begin from a model that ideally is the zero-offset trace, and spray this model to all offsets.
+From a matrix viewpoint, stacking is like a row vector of NMO operators, and modeling is like a column.
 An example is shown in Figure 8.

 cunha